1stfootforward/blog/_posts/2017-06-14-Kiwano-blog.md

 Research has connected some of the organic compounds in kiwano with the regulation of hormones, particularly adrenaline and other stress hormones.
 If you suffer from chronic stress or feel anxious, eating some kiwano can quickly ease your mind and get your body back to a calm, relaxed state.

 #### Digestive Process:

 The high fiber content in kiwano makes it an ideal digestive aid.
 Dietary fiber helps to stimulate peristaltic motion and clear out the gastrointestinal tract, keeping your bowel movements regular and preventing cramping, bloating, constipation, and more serious conditions like gastric ulcers or even colon cancer.
 Dietary fiber is also a key element of heart health, as it helps to regulate the level of cholesterol in the body; it even helps to regulate insulin receptors, thereby preventing or managing diabetes.

-#### Bone Strength: Kiwanos are also turned to for their high mineral content, particularly of calcium, in order to boost bone strength and prevent the onset of osteoporosis.
-While the other minerals in kiwano, including zinc, are
+#### Bone Strength:

-important for bone development, growth, repair, and integrity, calcium is the most desirable mineral for our bone health.
+Kiwanos are also turned to for their high mineral content, particularly of calcium, in order to boost bone strength and prevent the onset of osteoporosis.
+While the other minerals in kiwano, including zinc, are important for bone development, growth, repair, and integrity, calcium is the most desirable mineral for our bone health.

-#### Caution:
+#### Caution

 The bitter forms of kiwano, before they are ripe, can have dangerous levels of chemicals that are not present when the fruit is ready to eat.
 This toxicity can cause stomach issues, headaches, and fevers, but is not known to be life-threatening.
 Also, kiwano is not commonly considered an allergenic food.
 Make sure they are soft when squeezed before eating.